-A player who is fouled whilst trying to shoot a field goal is awarded 2 free shots from the foul line.
-Each foul shot is worth 1 point.
-If the last foul shot is missed the game goes on as if it were a normal shot, if it is made the other team passes the ball inbounds from behind the baseline.
+Foul shots - a player who is fouled whilst trying to shoot a field goal is awarded 2 free shots or foul shots from the foul line.
+Each foul is worth 1 point.
+If the last foul shot is missed the game goes on as if it were a normal shot.
+If it is made the other team passes the ball inbounds from behind the baseline.

-Fouls:

-No player may use contact to "put off" an opposition player.
-If he does, he has fouled.
-Once a player has five personal fouls called on him he can take no further part in the game.
+Fouls - no player may use contact to "put off" an opposition player.
+If he does, ha has fouled.